BBaysinger/s2-experience-spokane-2018/README.md

 # What is this?

 Created by Seven2 Interactive to draw talent to the agency.
-The project was abandoned, but persists as an *extremely simple* (in relation to prior work with Chalklabs) example of Angular work.
+Project was put on hold, but persists here as one of the only Angular projects I can show source for.

+(This project pales in comparison other work I've done in Angular.)

+...Working on documenting and cleaning up code as time allows.

 # S2es